ViorelsS/JS_HackerNews/README.md

 ### `src/NewsItem.js`

 The `NewsItem` class represents a single news article.
 This class is responsible for creating the DOM elements for each article, including the title, link, and other relevant information.
 It uses Lodash to format the data and handle cases where the title is null or undefined, ensuring that no titleless news articles are displayed.
+If a story has no title, it is removed from the grid without affecting the loading of other stories.
+In grid view (for screen widths from 760px onwards), users might occasionally see the right-hand card missing due to this filtering.

 ### `src/assets/styles/main.scss`